-- 4.1.1 Members shall not use direct mail indiscriminately, shall act responsibly and prudently in their advertising and marketing and ensure that all their advertising is truthful and not misleading. - 4.1.2 Members shall ensure that all advertising and promotional literature is fair and reasonable, does not contain misleading information and complies with all relevant legislation, in particular the provisions of the Consumer Credit Act 1974 (the Act) and the Regulations made under it.
-This includes the inclusion and disclosure of the 'APR' in the statutory form, where required by domestic and community law. - 4.1.3 Members shall ensure that all advertising complies with the British Code of Advertising, Sales Promotion and Direct Marketing, the Radio Advertising Standards Code, the Television Advertising Standards Code, OFCOM and other relevant codes of practice of similar standing. - 4.1.4 Members shall not engage in high-pressure selling or other aggressive sales practices such as pressurising a customer to sign up to a credit agreement without affording him the opportunity to consider the Pre-contract information, ask questions about the agreement and ask for and obtain further information and explanation. - 4.1.5 All advertising carried out by members shall carry and prominently display the CCTA logo or reference to being CCTA members.
-This will help customers identify that loans provided by the individual member are transacted to a high standard.
-All members will also prominently display this Code of Practice on their websites and will make available hard copies to send on request to interested customers. - 4.1.6 In this code and in particular clause 4.1 above, "advertising" includes every form of advertising including Internet Websites.
+- 4.11 Members shall not use direct mail indiscriminately or where it may be inappropriate (e.g. because the consumer has indicated that he does not wish to receive mail or because the credit would be clearly unsuitable), shall act responsibly and prudently in their advertising and marketing and ensure that all their advertising is truthful and not misleading. - 4.1.2 Members shall ensure that all advertising and promotional literature is fair and reasonable, does not contain misleading information or statements, including by act or omission, and complies with all relevant legislation, in particular the provisions of the Consumer Credit Act 1974 (the Act) and the Regulations made under it.
+This includes the inclusion and disclosure of the 'APR' and/or the representative example in the statutory form, where required by law.

+- 4.1.3 Members shall ensure that all advertising complies with the British Code of Advertising, Sales Promotion and Direct Marketing, the Radio Advertising Standards Code, the Television Advertising Standards Code, OFCOM and other relevant codes of practice of similar standing. - 4.1.4 Members shall not engage in high-pressure selling or other aggressive sales practices such as pressurising a customer to sign up to a credit agreement without affording him adequate opportunity to consider the Precontract information, ask questions about the agreement and ask for and obtain further information and explanation. - 4.1.5 All advertising carried out by members shall carry and prominently display the CCTA logo or reference to being CCTA members.
+In addition, all members shall prominently display this Code of Practice on their websites and will make it available on request to interested customers. - 4.1.6 In this entire code and in particular this clause 4.1, "advertising" includes every form of advertising including Internet Websites.
 The Consumer Credit Act 1974, s 189(1) makes it clear that any form of publicity is an advertisement for the purposes of the Act.
 "Advertisement" includes every form of advertising, whether in a publication, by television or radio, by display of notices, signs, labels, show-cards or goods, by distribution of samples, circulars, catalogues, price lists or other material, by exhibition of pictures, models or films, or in any other way, and references to the publishing of advertisements shall be construed accordingly.